LexouDuck/webpack-react-test/README_HTML.md

 ```html
 <meta ... name="" content="">
 ```
-Generally used to make responsive web pages (pages that dynamically adapt to the size etc of the platform on which they are viewed), or just generally adapt some of the pages properties and functionalities.
+Metadata tags, generally used to make responsive web pages (pages that dynamically adapt to the size etc of the platform on which they are viewed), or just generally adapt some of the pages properties and functionalities.
-- `<meta charset="" />` defines the encoding.
+- `<meta charset="utf-8" />` defines the type of text encoding (in this example, UTF-8)
+- `<meta name="viewport" content="special-syntax-for-what-the-client-views" />`
+- `<meta name="title" content="John Doe" />`
+- `<meta name="author" content="John Doe" />`
 - `<meta name="description" content="my page description" />`
 - `<meta name="keywords" content="search, engine, keyword, list" />`
-- `<meta name="author" content="John Doe" />`
-- `<meta name="viewport" content="special-syntax-for-what-the-client-views" />`
 - `<meta http-equiv="refresh" content="30" />` => refreshes web page automatically every 30 seconds